 To address the variety of risks inherent in management issues, a number of in-house committees have been established to strengthen risk management and enhance corporate governance.
 These committees regularly report on their activities to the Board of Directors.
 An overview of each committee is provided below.

 The Group CSR Committee discusses and makes decisions related to group-wide strategy and policy for matters of CSR such as risk management (including compliance and information security), environmental conservation and corporate value creation.

 The Group Quality Assurance Committee discusses and makes decisions concerning quality assurance policies.

-The Financial Management Committee discusses and makes decisions on efficient financial activities and their associated risks.
+The Group Financial Management Committee discusses and makes decisions on efficient financial activities and their associated risks.

 The Company has established the Audit Department, which audits and reports on the status of the Group's operational execution from the perspectives of compliance with laws, regulations, and the articles of incorporation and of efficient management.
 In addition, the department provides advice and proposals regarding improvements and increased efficiency.

 To clarify the Group's approach to compliance with corporate ethics in the conduct of business activities, the Company has formulated the Kyowa Hakko Kirin Group Compliance Guidelines, and is working to ensure awareness of these guidelines among Group companies and all Group employees.

 The Company's Board of Directors resolved the basic policy on the Internal Control Systems as described below.

 Last update: July 9, 2015